Skip to main content

 • Serotonin ∞ This neurotransmitter is vital for mood regulation, but it also plays a part in cognitive flexibility and processing speed.
 Estrogen influences both the production and reception of serotonin, and its absence can contribute to both mood changes and a sense of mental slowness.

 Furthermore, estrogen acts as a neuroprotectant.
-It possesses antioxidant properties, shielding brain cells from the that is a natural byproduct of metabolic activity.
+It possesses antioxidant properties, shielding brain cells from the oxidative stress that is a natural byproduct of metabolic activity.
 It also promotes neuronal plasticity, which is the brain’s ability to form new connections and adapt.
 This plasticity is the physical basis of learning.

 Estrogen encourages the growth of dendritic spines, the tiny branches on neurons that receive signals from other cells, thereby strengthening neural circuits.
 The abrupt withdrawal of this protective and growth-promoting hormone leaves the brain more vulnerable to stressors and less able to maintain its intricate communication network, manifesting as the frustrating and disorienting symptoms of brain fog.